 If a payment is mailed, the date of the U.S. postmark is considered the date of payment.
 The general payment periods and due dates for estimated tax payments are shown next.
 For exceptions to the dates listed, see Saturday, Sunday, holiday rule.

-*If your tax year does not begin on Jan.
-1, see the information under Fiscal year taxpayers.
+1 If your tax year does not begin on January 1,

 Saturday, Sunday, holiday rule.
 If the due date for an estimated tax payment falls on a Saturday, Sunday, or legal holiday, the payment will be on time if you make it on the next day that isn’t a Saturday, Sunday, or a holiday.
 See Pub.
 509 for a list of all legal holidays.

 January payment.
 If you file your 2020 Form 1040 or 1040-SR by February 1, 2021, and pay the rest of the tax you owe, you don’t need to make the payment due on January 15, 2021.

 Fiscal year taxpayers.
 If your tax year does not start on January 1, your payment due dates are: